kristofvc/sentry-ansible-vagrant/README.md

 ## Testing

-This script was only tested on Mac OSX 10.10.3 and a vagrant box with Ubuntu 14.04
+This ansible scripts were only tested on Mac OSX and a vagrant box with Ubuntu 14.04

 ## Contributing